-Less than 5% of buildings in India are Green Certified till date.
 India is undergoing rapid urbanisation and the urban population is set to rise from 33% of India's population to 52% by 2030.
-This will obviously put a lot of strain on our natural resources.
+This will put a lot of strain on our natural resources.

 Sustainable design process empowers the designers to better evaluate and anticipate the environmental, economical and social impacts and costs of building products.
 Evaluation of Sustainability parameters at the start of a project lead to better project planning and that leads to greater overall success of the project.